thyarcanist/thyarcanist/README.md

 - 📫 Reach me on twitter!

 I've gotten interviews at a few game dev studios.
 However, I've gotten no offer.
 Big name places, hopefully I have some new interviews in the next few weeks.
 I'm still applying; and no other interviews thus far.
+I'm working at a super cool company as a Simulation Designer! :D
 - Each time I go into the gauntlet, I know a little more of what I need to refine.

 <!---